HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-7 Interference and Troubleshooting.md

 #### Common Causes and Solutions

-##### FM Deviation and Overmodulation

-> **Key Information:** Talking too loudly into the microphone causes your FM transmission audio to be distorted on voice peaks.
-This is known as overdeviation.

-- Cause: Speaking too loudly into the microphone or having the mic gain set too high.
-- Solution: Adjust your mic gain and speak at a normal volume.
-If others report distorted audio, try backing off the mic a bit.
+Beyond the interference sources discussed above, here are some practical tools and techniques for addressing common problems.

-##### Ferrite Chokes
+##### Ferrite Chokes and RF Feedback

-> **Key Information:** A ferrite choke can be used to cure distorted audio caused by RF current on the shield of a microphone cable. {{< link id="T7B04" >}}
+> **Key Information:** Adding a clip-on ferrite choke to the microphone cable can eliminate distorted voice transmissions by preventing the transmitted signal from feeding back into the transmitter. {{< link id="T7B11" >}}

-- Use: These are great for reducing RFI on cables.
-- How: Slip them over power cords, audio cables, or coax feedlines to suppress unwanted RF.
+RF feedback creates garbled or unintelligible transmissions when RF energy gets back into your audio circuits.
+Ferrite chokes suppress these unwanted RF currents—slip them over microphone cables, power cords, or audio cables.
+Multiple chokes may be needed on longer cables.
+Other solutions include improving station grounding and adjusting antenna placement.

 ##### Filters

-> **Key Information:** A band-reject filter can reduce overload of a VHF transceiver by a nearby commercial FM station. {{< link id="T7B07" >}}
+> **Key Information:** A band-reject filter can reduce interference to a 2-meter transceiver from a nearby commercial FM station. {{< link id="T7B07" >}}

-- Band-reject filters: These can block out a specific frequency range causing interference.
-For example, you could use one to block signals from a nearby commercial FM station.
-- Low-pass filters: Use these on your transmitter output to reduce harmonics that might interfere with TVs or other devices.
+Band-reject filters block a specific frequency range causing interference, while low-pass filters on your transmitter output reduce harmonics that might interfere with TVs or other devices.

 ##### Grounding